Best Practices in Access: Hiring Qualified Interpreters

 Licensure is a legal requirement that outlines minimum competencies to perform interpreting services in a state.
 Licensure may require proof of education, certification, and/or an assessment.
 Many states offer a temporary or provisional license with restrictions on where an interpreter can work, based on their skill level.
 While licensing standards vary by state, hiring entities may go beyond licensure and employ interpreters who are licensed, certified, and have worked professionally for a number of years.

 Assessments are screening tools used to evaluate interpreting skills.
 Unlike certification or licensure, assessments do not require additional layers of accountability, such as training requirements.
 Some states may use interpreting assessments to minimally qualify a person to interpret.
-For example, many states require a minimum score on the Educational Interpreter Performance Assessment12 to interpret in K–12 settings for deaf children.
+For example, many states require a minimum score on the Educational Interpreter Performance Assessment to interpret in K–12 settings for deaf children.

 Scheduling Interpreters